geoscixyz/computation/docs/content/tools.rst

     >>> b = [i for i in range(n)]
     [0, 1, 2, 3, 4, 5, 6, 7, 8, 9]

+Try running these in the notebook_ and compare the times.
+To get a better picture, increase :code:`n`.

 .. note::